 Jason Kidd Says Luka Doncic's 40-Point Trible Doubles Are Getting Boring: "Maybe To Do It With His Left Hand."

+Jason Kidd Says Luka Doncic's 40-Point Triple Doubles Are Getting Boring: "Maybe To Do It With His Left Hand."

 The Dallas Mavericks and the Golden State Warriors faced off against each other last season in the 2022 Western Conference Finals.
 While the Warriors ended up winning that series, the Mavs got a revenge of sorts against them in their most recent fixture.